David Lennox concert recordings collection

 Scope and Content of the Collection

-The David Lennox Collection consists of approximately 250 VHS cassettes (predominantly audio recordings), with nearly 200 of the cassettes containing live Grateful Dead music ranging from 1968 to 1995.
-12 cassettes list shows titled "Deadhead Hour," (or Grateful Dead Hour) which is a weekly radio broadcast carried by nearly 90 stations nationwide.
-The Deadhead Hour features excerpts of live performances and studio cuts, and occasional interviews with band members.
+The David Lennox Collection consists of approximately 11 VHS cassettes (predominantly audio recordings), the majority of the cassettes containing live Grateful Dead music ranging from 1972 to 1994.
 The remainder of the cassettes contain a collection of performances by various popular music artists recorded from television programs, radio programs, or live concerts.

 Dates